 1: See case 8 Tony Evers for example.

-People who see most subjects as too complex to understand adopted the opinions of people they like, those who reinforce their preferred reality and the popular reinforcement of a lie cements that lie as fact in the minds of the masses who do not know how to think for themselves.
+People who see most subjects as too complex to understand adopted the opinions of people they like, those who reinforce their preferred reality and the popular reinforcement of a lie cements that lie as fact in the minds of the masses.

 People’s concern for a virus should be based on the consequences if infected with the virus.
 We’ve known the consequence of being infected with the virus is sickness and recovery for about 99% of the population since at least February based on data from China and Italy, and US data alone since about March.